Learn and study general biblical subjects with a Bible quiz.

 Christianity basically began the moment Jesus started preaching.

-However, it was his apostles who went on missions and set up churches throughout the Middle East.
+However, it was his apostles who went on missions and set up churches throughout the Middle East that spread Christianity.

 Peter and Paul are recognized as the main founders of the early churches.